Samanmardani/My-First-Project/README.md

 This is my sixth commit to stay consistent!
 This is my seventh commit to keep learning!
 This is my eighth commit to stay motivated!
+This is my ninth commit to almost finish!